quentin452/NotEnoughItems/README.md

 (values are strings if not specified otherwise)

-- **handler:** handler ID, usually the fully-qualified class name of the recipe handler (including package name); can differ to provide multiple handlers from a single class
+- **handlerID:** handler identifier, usually the fully-qualified class name of the recipe handler (including package name); can differ to provide multiple handlers from a single class; check the handler dump described in a section below
   - example: `vazkii.botania.client.integration.nei.recipe.RecipeHandlerPureDaisy`
   - *required*
 - **modName:** display name of the mod to which the recipe handler belongs to